-Help Musicians UK partners with Independent Venue Week 2019 to launch 'Live Music, Help Musicians' campaign 15 Jan 2019
+Help Musicians UK partners with Independent Venue Week 2019 to launch 'Live Music, Help Musicians' campaign15 January 2019 - Press release

 HMUK to support artist wellbeing backstage with bespoke 'healthy venue packs', accredited Mental Health First Aid training & nationwide grassroots music venue research initiative